![]() |

 Venue

-The summer schools will be held at the Amphitheatre No. 8 of the Faculty of Sciences of the Université Henri Poincaré Nancy I
+The Schools were held at the Amphitheatre No. 8 of the Faculty of Sciences and Technologies of the Université Henri Poincaré Nancy I

 (GPS coordinates: Latitude 48.6653088, Longitude 6.1589755).